Israeli disengagement from the Gaza Strip: Gaza Strip

 On August 15, the evacuation commenced under the orders of Maj.
 Gen. Dan Harel of the Southern Command.
 At 8 a.m., a convoy of security forces entered Neve Dekalim and began evacuating residents.
-Although many settlers chose to leave peacefully, others were forcibly evicted, while some attempted to block buses and clashed with security forces.
-The evacuations of six settlements then commenced as 14,000 Israeli soldiers and police officers forcibly evicted settlers and "mistanenim" (infiltrators).
+Many settlers chose to leave peacefully, others were forcibly evicted, and some attempted to block buses and clashed with security forces.
+The evacuation continued after midnight of August 17 by agreement with settlers who requested a time extension for packing their things, and to compensate for the evacuation delays caused by protesters.
+Some settlers had already shipped out their belongings because they knew they would be unable to remain, but on principle refused to leave voluntarily and stayed so the military would be required to remove them by force.

+Evacuations of six settlements shifted into forced removals as 14,000 Israeli soldiers and police officers forcibly evicted settlers and "mistanenim" (infiltrators).
 They went house to house, ordering settlers to leave and breaking down the doors of those who did not.
 There were scenes of troops dragging screaming and sobbing families from houses and synagogues, but with less violence than expected.
 Some of the soldiers were also observed sobbing, and there were instances of soldiers joining settlers in prayer before evicting them.
 Some settlers lit their homes on fire as they evacuated so as to leave the Palestinians nothing.
 Settlers blocked roads, lit fires, and pleaded with soldiers to disobey orders.
 One West Bank settler set herself on fire in front of a Gaza checkpoint, and in Neve Dekalim, a group of fifteen American Orthodox Jews barricaded themselves in a basement and threatened to light themselves on fire.
+One policeman had ammonia thrown in his eyes.
+One soldier was stabbed.
+Two far-right Israelis self-immolated in protest.

 Kfar Darom was next evacuated.
 Residents and their supporters strung up barbed wire fences around the area, and security forces cut their way in.
 Some 300 settlers barricaded themselves in the local synagogue, while another group barricaded themselves on the roof with barbed wire, and pelted security forces with various objects.
 Police removed them by force after negotiations failed, and there were injuries to both settlers and officers.
 On August 17, the settlement of Morag was evacuated by 200 police officers.